MaxHalford/maxhalford.github.io/content/blog/fuzzy-regex-matching-for-humans.md

 ## Fuzzy string matching in a nutshell

 Say we're looking for a pattern in a blob of text.
-If you know the text has no typos, then determining whether or not it contains a pattern is trivial.
+If you know the text has no typos, then determining whether it contains a pattern is trivial.
 In Python you can use the `in` function.
 You can also write a regex pattern with the `re` module from the standard library.
 But what about if the text contains typos?
 For instance, this might be the case with user inputs on a website, or with OCR outputs.
 This is a much harder problem.

 [Fuzzy string matching](https://www.wikiwand.com/en/Approximate_string_matching) is a cool technique to find patterns in noisy text.
-In Python there used to be an ubiquitous library called [`fuzzywuzzy`](https://github.com/seatgeek/fuzzywuzzy).
+In Python there used to be a ubiquitous library called [`fuzzywuzzy`](https://github.com/seatgeek/fuzzywuzzy).
 It got renamed to [`thefuzz`](https://github.com/seatgeek/thefuzz/blob/master/thefuzz).
 Then [`RapidFuzz`](https://github.com/maxbachmann/RapidFuzz) became the latest kid on the block.
 Here's an example using the latter:

 ```py
 from rapidfuzz import fuzz